Geography of Jordan

-Jordan is situated geographically in Southwest Asia, south of Syria, west of Iraq, northwest of Saudi Arabia, east of Israel.
+Jordan is situated geographically in West Asia, south of Syria, west of Iraq, northwest of Saudi Arabia, east of Israel and the Palestinian territory of the West Bank.
 The area is also referred to as the Middle or Near East.
-The territory of Jordan now covers about 91,880 sqkm.
+Its territory covers about 91,880 sqkm.

 Between 1950 and the Six-Day War in 1967, although not widely recognized, Jordan claimed and administered an additional 5,880 sqkm encompassing the West Bank; in 1988 and with continuing Israeli occupation, King Hussein relinquished Jordan's claim to the West Bank in favor of the Palestinians.

-Jordan is landlocked except at its southern extremity, where nearly 26 km of shoreline along the Gulf of Aqaba provide access to the Red Sea.
+Jordan's only coastline at its southern extremity, where nearly 26 km of shoreline along the Gulf of Aqaba provides access to the Red Sea.